qaalabs/DE5M6/docs/day3/quality-foundation.md

 **Connect to Yesterday:**

-- "Yesterday you handled incidents - systems failing completely"
+- Yesterday you handled incidents - systems failing completely
-- "Today's challenge is more subtle: systems work, but output isn't meeting standards"
+- Today's challenge is more subtle: systems work, but output isn't meeting standards
-- "This requires the same systematic thinking, but different detection and response approaches"
+- This requires the same systematic thinking, but different detection and response approaches

 **Quality vs. Incidents:**